PyCOMPLETE/PyPARIS_sim_class/Simulation_parameters_doc.md

 In the following we describe its different parts:

 ## Initial imports
-In the beginning of the file you can import python modules or objects required to configure configurations.
+In the beginning of the file you can import python modules or objects required to configure the simulation.
 In this example we import some constants:

 ```python
 from scipy.constants import c